pure-love/chenzhengqiang/README.md

 DO NOT LAUGH AT MY BROKEN ENGLISH!
-I AM Backer,and my chinese name is chenzhengqiang,do remember me,do appreciate me,you will like me!
+I AM Backer,and my chinese name is chenzhengqiang do remember me,do appreciate me,you will like me!

 ---------------------2015/8/7--------------------
 this is my first try of using github,some of projects already upload,just clone it,if you are interested. also there are some open-source projects written by others for my learning,